NNPDF/pineko/README.md

 ### pineko.toml

-You need to provide a `pineko.toml`, that provides all necessary paths to the respective tools and output folders.
+You need to provide a `pineko.toml`, that provides all necessary paths to the input and output folders.
-[DEBUG: Look at the debug example in this repo [1]].
+[DEBUG: Look at the debug example in this repo [1].]

 ### ymldb